Arman-php/arman-toxxer/README.md

 2. **Mass Reporter**
    Allows mass reporting of specific messages or entire guilds using multiple user tokens gotten from a file.
 You can send reports for multiple reasons and however much times you want (per token).

+Add me on discord for any help: arman.gov
 ---

 ## Features